Mrs. Christine Evelyn Anderson

 The Cogwheel Association

 [ for the greater good ] The Cogwheel Association is the result of a merge between The Occultists and The British Royal Supernatural Department, taking the strengths of both factions.
-Founded by General Montgomery Hammond in late 1945 The Cogs are Englands primary defense against the supernatural.
+Founded in memory of Julia/Henry by General Montgomery Hammond in late 1945 The Cogs are Englands primary defense against the supernatural.
 They need a journalist on board.
 The public must learn about demons.

 [ another players character ] An exceptionally esteemed tailor to whom Christine had been a regular customer until the death of her husband.
 Polite and reserved.
-His father ran the tailorshop with him before the war.
-He died a year into the war and the shop closed.
-Oscar reopened it after the war
+Oscar's father originally ran the tailory with him until his death in service resulted in the shop being closed.
+Oscar re-established the family business after The War, running the place with his assistant, miss Wright.

 [ another players character ] Mr. Harvilles "sexy assistant" in his fancy tailorshop.
 Julia Wrights' niece-in-law.